 Before exercising any power to discipline, the SFC must first give the regulated person a reasonable opportunity to be heard by allowing the regulated person to make representations explaining the matter and commenting on the appropriateness of the proposed sanctions.
 Under normal circumstances, the regulated person is given 30 days to make representations.
-However, the SFC will consider reasonable requests for further extensions (eg to consider complex evidence).
+However, we will consider reasonable requests for further extensions (eg, to consider complex evidence).

 If a response is not provided before the deadline stated in the NPDA, the SFC will make a final decision on the sanctions based on the evidence before it and it is likely that the SFC will impose the sanctions proposed in the NPDA.
-The SFC will then send another letter informing the regulated person of the decision and the reason for imposing the sanctions.
+The SFC will then send a decision notice to the regulated person.

 A regulated person may wish to get legal advice, which may include instructing their lawyer to make representations to the SFC on their behalf.